 In addition, respondent never certified that he had such problems, when he sought extensions from the appellate division.
 His certifications mentioned only that he was unable to complete the brief in a timely fashion because of his workload and practitioner.
-His letter sole because he was a certifications to the appellate division (May 10, 2004, June 17, 2004, and October 8, 2004) were submitted after he purportedly asked McFarland to write the brief.
+His letter because he а sole and was certifications to the appellate division (May 10, 2004, June 17, 2004, and October 8, 2004) were submitted after he purportedly asked McFarland to write the brief.
 Yet, he never mentioned that he had assigned the brief to another attorney.

-Either respondent's letter and certification to the appellate division were not truthful about the reasons for his delay in filing the brief or his testimony to the DEC XII was not truthful, when he blamed the delay on his emotional state and on McFarland.
-The latter scenario is certainly much more serious because it required another individual to falsely certify that she was responsible for the delay.
+certification the Either respondent's letter and to appellate division were not truthful about the reasons for his delay in filing the brief or his testimony to the DEC XII was not truthful, when he blamed the delay on his emotional state and on McFarland.
+The latter scenario is certainly much more because it required another individual to serious falsely certify that she was responsible for the delay.
 In either case, we find, as an aggravating factor, that respondent made a false statement to a tribunal.

-We conclude that respondent violated $\underline{RPC}$ 1.1(a) and $\underline{RPC}$ 1.3 in the Edward Lynch matter.
+We conclude that respondent violated RPC 1.1(a) and RPC 1.3 in the Edward Lynch matter.